VinitaSilaparasetty/ieee_epsilon_2021/README.md

  [deploy](https://github.com/VinitaSilaparasetty/ieee_epsilon_2021/tree/master/deploy): Contains all the files to deploy the app.

- [eda](https://github.com/VinitaSilaparasetty/ieee_epsilon_2021/tree/master/eda): Contains the jupyter notebook with the analysis and preperation of the data.
+ [eda](https://github.com/VinitaSilaparasetty/ieee_epsilon_2021/tree/master/eda): Contains the jupyter notebook with the analysis and preparation of the data.

 # Instructions to use this Kit: